jaykansara2019/Beer_Categorization/Machine Learning Models/Machine_Learning_ReadMe.md

 - Encoding features such as 'state', and 'style'
 - Multiplied highly correlated variables together such as 'taste' and 'feel', and 'taste' and 'smell'

-#### Feature Combinations
-Combinations of various features were used to increase the models accuracy as well as reducing the number of categories the model had to predict (removing "Other").
-Below is a list of the various feature combinations and alterations to the beer style.

-- Combination 1:

-  a) state_encoded

-  b) abv

-  c) look

-  d) smell

-  e) taste

-  f) feel

-- Combination 2:

-  a) state_encoded

-  b) abv

-  c) look

-  d) taste x feel

-  e) taste x smell

-- Combination 3:

-  a) state_encoded

-  b) abv

-  c) taste x feel

-- Combination 4:

-  a) state_encoded

-  b) abv

-  c) look

-  d) taste x feel

-  e) taste x smell

-  f) Dropped the beer styles classified as "Other"

-Each model had an accuracy of around 11-12%.
+The model had an accuracy of around 11-12%.
 Using logistic regression did not provide a strong model with any of the combinations because it was not able to capture the variation in the data well.

 #### Benefits
 Below are the benefits of the model: